Patellar chondropathy: why does your knee hurt?

 • ignore the symptoms

-Poor management can contribute to the development of a knee osteoarthritis.
+Poor management can promote the development of knee osteoarthritis.

 How to prevent patellar chondropathy?